A Letter from Mufulira

 My mother, Ethel, on the other hand, was the only female in a set of triplets born in 1956.
-She grew up with 10 other siblings, of whom only four got educated, her inclusive.
-She was the only female in her family that got educated to tertiary level at David Livingstone Teachers college.
-I’m inspired by her dedication because she pushed herself to get a diploma in Religious Education via distance learning with West-Hill College of the UK.
+She grew up with 10 other siblings, of whom only four got educated, which included her.
+She was the only female in her family educated to tertiary level at David Livingstone Teachers college.
+I’m inspired by her dedication because she also pushed herself to get a diploma in Religious Education via distance learning with West-Hill College of the UK.
 I was only 6 years old when my mother left for 3 weeks as she travelled to the UK in 1995 under a school exchange program.

 I have grown up in Mufulira.
 It’s not so different from most towns in Zambia except that we do not have large shopping malls; there is plenty of idle land and most households are either farmers or miners (or at least were).
-There are so many trees around most households with fresh fruits like mangoes, guavas, bananas etc. Mufulira is among the towns in Zambia that receive plenty of rain during the rainy season and so, the land is so fertile.
-In the morning, when you wake up, you can actually hear the sound of the birds singing, well that’s of course after roosters around 5am.
-If you walk in the streets of Mufulira early in the morning, you will see children in school uniforms walking to school, miners waiting at a bus stop for the mine bus to pick them up and others going for work.
+There are so many trees around most households with fresh fruits like mangoes, guavas, bananas etc. Mufulira is amongst the towns in Zambia that receive plenty of rain during the rainy season and because of this the land is so fertile.
+In the morning, when you wake up, you can actually hear the sound of the birds singing, well that’s of course after roosters around 5 am.
+If you walk in the streets of Mufulira early in the morning, you will see children in school uniforms walking to school, miners waiting at a bus stop for the mine bus to pick them up, and others going for work.
 You can get anywhere in Mufulira in time because there is literally no traffic.
 Not so many households can afford vehicles.

 Today, it’s really hard to live in Mufulira.
 The costs of living are high, the food prices are equally high, there have been cases of fuel shortages and above all, more than 60% of the population in the town is unemployed.
-I know the high costs of living is a case of the entire nation, it just feels like Mufulira is experiencing the worst of it.
+I know the high costs of living apply to the entire nation, but it just feels like Mufulira is experiencing the worst of it.